SPFxHeroes/J.A.R.B.I.S.-Labs/Lab01/README.md

 This step will configure your workstation as a development workstation by configuring the least privileges required to be able to work well with SPFx development.

 > The instructions assume the use of a Windows machine.
 However, this is not required for SPFx development.
-You can skip this excercise if using a Mac.
+You can skip this excercise if using a Mac :apple:.
 In later exercises, steps for Mac users are called out when they differ.

 1. From your Windows machine, use the **Start menu** and search for **Use developer features**
 1. On the **Privacy & Security > For developers** page, under **Developer Mode**, look for **Install apps from any source, including loose files**:

     ![Developer mode setting in Windows 11](assets/devmodewin11.png)

-1. If the setting is not already **on**, toggle the setting to **on**.
+1. :shield: If the setting is not already **on**, toggle the setting to **on**.
 If prompted, choose **Yes** in the confirmation dialog:

     ![Developer Mode Prompt](assets/devmodeprompt.png)

 1. Scroll to the **PowerShell** section
-1. Under **Change execution policy to allow local PowerShell scripts to run without signing...**, select **Apply**:
+1. :shield: Under **Change execution policy to allow local PowerShell scripts to run without signing...**, select **Apply**:

     ![Powershell Execution Policy](assets/powershellexecutionpolicy.png)